cudmore/homecage/docs/docs/command-line.md

 The commands allow you to start and stop a video stream and video recording.
 They can also be used to turn the white and IR lights on and off.

-To get help, at the command prompty, type
+To get help, at the command prompt, type

 	./help